alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Arron-Lacey/weekly-meetings.md

 * Hopefully meeting with DD and Turing REG on SRE T2
 * Modify and PR to https://github.com/alan-turing-institute/the-turing-way/blob/main/book/website/reproducible-research/renv/renv-containers.md

+KW: The plans look great - thank you!

 #### Where do you need help?

 * Ethics draft from KW
+  * KW: Send the template docs... should have some time next week to start brainstorming the content with you!

 #### Any other topics